makrai/notes/wu2404-ReFT-repr-finetun.md

   * representations encode rich semantic information
     * interpretability work has shown
     ~> editing representations might be a more powerful alternative
-* we: a family of Representation Finetuning (ReFT) methods.
-ReFT methods operate on a frozen base model and learn task-specific interventions on hidden representations
+* we: a family of Representation Finetuning (ReFT) methods
+  * operate on a frozen base model and learn task-specific interventions on hidden representations
-* eg Low-rank Linear Subspace ReFT (LoReFT), and we identify
+* eg Low-rank Linear Subspace ReFT (LoReFT)
-  * an ablation of this method, DiReFT, that trades some performance for increased efficiency.
+  * an ablation of this method, DiReFT, trades some performance for increased efficiency.
 Both are drop-in replacements for existing PEFTs
-  * 15x--65x more parameter-efficient than LoRA.
-We showcase LoReFT
+  * 15x--65x more parameter-efficient than LoRA
   * experiments on eight commonsense reasoning tasks, four arithmetic reasoning tasks, instruction-tuning, and GLUE.
 In all these evaluations, our
   * ReFTs deliver the best balance of efficiency and performance, and